bilalcaliskan/s3-cleaner/CHECKLIST.md

   - [ ] byExtension
   - [ ] etc
 - [x] dry run
+- [x] flag validation for sortBy and maximum and minimum file sizes
 - [ ] interactive and/or non-interactive confirmation before real deletion